PHtorres/react-native-calendar-challenge/README.md

 ## 🚀 About Me
-- I’m currently working on <a href="https://www.bennu.com.br/" target="_blank"> BennuTV</a> Mobile Apps;
+- I’m currently working on <a href="https://www.codelitt.com/" target="_blank"> Codelitt</a> Mobile Apps;
-- I’m currently learning .NET 6 and React Native Animations with Moti Lib;
+- I’m currently learning Swift for IOS native apps;
 - I’m looking to collaborate on React or React Native products;
 - Ask me about React Native, React, .NET, C# and TypeScript;